-At eighty-four, though, and lacking much of what I didn’t know I had at twenty-one, I do know what the ashtray meant.
+At eighty-two, though, and lacking much of what I didn’t know I had at twenty-one, I do know what the ashtray meant.
 It’s to seize life and love it now, all the life within reach, as it is, as well as one can, for as long as one can.
 Because sooner or later it’s going to end.
 And you don’t get a second go at it.

 So I am going to try to do just that before the bubble bursts and I have to confront the unknown bad things ahead — blogging about it as I go.
 With all my counter-productive habits (yes, I still daydream, and often feel, despite what I know, that I have all the time in the world), I am going to have to work at it.

 But that’s a good thing.
 I’m old enough to remember when the Freudian mantra, love and work, was the solution to every problem.
 Including getting old.